 The research group aims to improve the diagnosis and management of cancer by utilizing genome technologies.
-Particular emphasis is put on prostate, testicular and colorectal cancers.
+The research projects are primarily focused on prostate cancer, although the group is also involved with projects on testicular, colorectal, and ovarian cancers.
 Cancer genomes and transcriptomes are studied by a combination of computational biology and wet-lab based approaches.
 Mutation analyses in cancer clearly benefit from knowing which genes and variants that are actually expressed.
 In this line, the group has particularly specialized in RNA-level analyses.
 An interdisciplinary set of competences is required to perform meaningful genome-scale cancer research.
 As such, the personnel have their basic education across the disciplines of biology, informatics, and medicine.

 Department of Molecular Oncology, Institute for Cancer Research